softpreneur/nigerian-institutions/README.md

 var institutions = require('nigerian-institutions');

-// To implement realtime or normal search for any school in Nigeria, it will return array of schools with name and city closest to you search input
+// To implement realtime or normal search for institutions in Nigeria, it will return array of schools with name and city closest to your search input

-//Example 1
+## Example 1

 var response = institutions.search('ABU Zaria');   // [{ name: "Ahmadu Bello University, Zaria", city: "Zaria", code: "ABU Zaria" }, { name: "Nuhu Bamalli Polytechnic, Zaria", city: "Zaria", code: "NUBA Zaria"}, .......]

-//Example 2
+## Example 2

 var response = institutions.allSchools();   // Return list of all institutions in Nigeria

 ## Contributing

-You can contribute follow me on github.com/motionboy and fork the repo...
+To contribute follow me on github.com/motionboy and fork the repo...